lacanoid/pgddl/README.md

 - **Simple API** with just three functions.
 Just supply `oid`.
 - With SQL you can select things to dump by using **usual SQL semantics** (WHERE, etc)
 - Special function for creating scripts, which drop and recreate entire **dependancy trees**.
-  This is useful for example, when one wishes to rename some columns in a view with dependants.
+  This is great when you need to edit a table, then a view, then a function that uses the view, then a function that returns SETOF.
-  This works particularly great with transactional DDL of Postgres.
+  This works particularly well with the transactional DDL of Postgres.
-- Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
+- Created scripts are really intended to be run and copy/pasted manually by the DBA into other databases/scripts.
 It attempts to strike a balance between detail and clutter.
   This involves
    pretty printing,